Antetokounmpo gets triple-double as Bucks top Pacers 130-110

 The Bucks have made at least 20 3-pointers in five of their 21 games this season.
 Before this season, the Bucks had made as many as 20 3-pointers in a game just four times in franchise history.

+Bryn Forbes, who scored 20 points and shot 4 of 7 from beyond the arc, said the Bucks’ exceptional long-range production is a credit to their passing abilities.

+“I think there’s a lot of guys that don’t get credit for their ability to facilitate and pass the ball,” Forbes said.
+“It helps us get easy shots and open shots, which boosts the percentage up a lot.”

 Indiana’s Domantas Sabonis scored a career-high 33 points and had 12 rebounds and six assists, delivering a big performance for a second straight night.
-Sabonis had matched a career high with 32 points Tuesday in the Pacers’ 134-116 victory over the Memphis Grizzlies.
+Sabonis had matched a career high with 32 points Tuesday against the Grizzlies.

-The Bucks had balanced scoring as Bryn Forbes scored 20 points, Portis 18, Donte DiVincenzo 16 and Khris Middleton 12.
-Jrue Holiday and Brook Lopez added 11 points each.
+The Bucks had balanced scoring.
+Portis scored 18, Donte DiVincenzo 16 and Khris Middleton 12.
+Jrue Holiday and Brook Lopez scored 11 points each.

 Justin Holiday had 15 points for the Pacers.
-Doug McDermott had 13, Malcolm Brogdon 12.
+McDermott had 13, Malcolm Brogdon 12 and Aaron Holiday 11.

 TIP INS

-Pacers: Center Myles Turner played through a sore right shoulder that left him questionable, but he wasn’t effective.
-He had three points, two rebounds, two steals and one block in 23 minutes.
+Pacers: Center Myles Turner played through a sore right shoulder that left him questionable, but he had just three points, two rebounds, two steals and one block in 23 minutes.
 Turner entered the night averaging 14.5 points, 6.9 rebounds and a league-high 4 blocks.

 Bucks: Milwaukee assigned three players to NBA G League teams earlier in the day.
 They assigned Jordan Nwora to the Salt Lake City Stars and Sam Merrill to the Memphis Hustle while transferring two-way forward Mamadi Diakite to the Lakeland Magic.
 The Bucks’ own G League affiliate, the Wisconsin Herd, opted against participating in the league’s modified season.